RainbowGravity/course/1. First homework/TIL.md

 * <b> Find out an interesting issue with my bot </b>
    * So, my bot have the state switching feature.
 Problem is with it.
 If one of the users will enter the "_/task choosing mode_" it will lead for another user to get in it too.
 Because of that I need to remember the state of bot mode for every user individually.
 For start command too.
+   * And there is the problem with a Github API rate limit.
+I need to add an HTTP authentication method with OAuth token for my bot's API requests.
 * <b> And here is the solution! </b>
    * With every new update my bot will check for the user in my weird slice-based database (yeah).
 If there is no user bot will add him to the database and set for him **true botMode** status which means that the user is not in the "_/task choosing mode_" and **false startCommand** status which means that reply for the **/start** command will be different now for him.
 But if user in the database already bot will read the **botMode** bool value, same for the **startCommand**.
    * Also there is special functions for **botMode** status switching.